 Toral Madariaga, G. (2008).
 Comunicación emocional y miedo escénico en radio y televisión.
 Colombia: Signo y Pensamiento 52, volumen X17.

-You might also be interested in: Time management
+You may also be interested in: The best tools to create presentations

 This site is my aspiration, rattling excellent design and style and perfect written content.